(Redirected from Eric Gagne)

 Now the top pitching prospect in the Dodgers organization, it was just a matter of time until Gagné earned a permanent spot in the major league team's starting rotation.
 He started 2000 in AAA Albuquerque but was dominant in 9 starts, going 5-1 and striking out 59 batters in 56 innings.
 He had more trouble in the National League, as his record was only 4-6, with an ERA over 5.00, in 19 starts.
 Gagné split 2001 between AAA Las Vegas and Los Angeles, improving to 6-7, 4.75 in the majors; in AAA, he showed that he had nothing left to prove, posting 3 wins in 4 starts with an ERA of 1.52.

 Gagné's run of God-like dominance ended early in the 2005 season.
 He hurt his knee in spring training, tried to come back too early, then hurt his arm.
 Originally having been disabled in June, he underwent season-ending surgery that year.
-Following an ill-fated comeback with the Dodgers in early June, 2006, he was granted free agency on October 30th of that year.
-He then signed with the Texas Rangers on December 19th of that year.
-He did well for the Rangers in the first half of 2007, registering a 2.16 ERA, with 16 saves.
+Following an ill-fated comeback with the Dodgers in early June, 2006, he was granted free agency on October 30.
+He signed with the Texas Rangers on December 19 and did well in the first half of 2007, registering a 2.16 ERA, with 16 saves.

 In 2010, Gagné received an invitation to try out with the Dodgers once again.
 He went to spring training but failed to make the team.
 He declined an assignment to the minor leagues, hoping that another major league team would give him a shot.
 When that failed to materialize, he announced his retirement on April 19th.

 While Gagné is one of the most successful pitchers ever produced by Canada, injuries prevented him from playing for Team Canada in the World Baseball Classic or other international tournaments.
 He was named pitching coach for the French national team in the 2013 World Baseball Classic Qualifiers then managed France in 2014.
 In the 2014 Yoshida Tournament, he guided France to a win over the Dutch national team, their first time beating the Netherlands since 1937.
-He managed France in the 2014 European Championship.
+He managed France in the 2014 European Championship and in the 2017 World Baseball Classic Qualifiers, held in the spring of 2016, when France won its first-ever game in a WBC context.

 - 1999 Pitcher of the Year Texas League San Antonio Missions